 Keywords Everywhere is a free browser plug-in for either Chrome or Firefox.
 And even if you need the paid version, prices start at as little as £10 so it’s economical and affordable – even for companies that are bootstrapping or working with small budgets.
-Learn more about what’s included in the freemium and paid-for service.

 It only takes a few minutes to install and once it’s up and running, it’s a breeze to research the best keywords and long-tail phrases for your website and blog content.
 Just type your search terms into the Google search box and it will spit out a list of similar keywords and phrases for you.
 There is also data on the monthly search volumes, cost per click and competition data.

 So when you’re planning blog content or deciding on what targetted keywords to use for your websites, you can see at a glance whether people are already searching for that phrase (or not!).
 If not, then you can focus on something that your customers will be interested in.